dladams/lbne-dev/README.md

 Example session
 ---------------
 # Installing this package
+mkdir PKGPATH
-cd SOMEPATH
+cd PKGPATH
 git clone https://github.com/dladams/lbne-dev

-# Creating and build a development area.
+# Creating and building a development area.
+# This also initializes the session
-mkdir MYDEVDIR
+mkdir DEVDIR
-cd MYDEVDIR
+cd DEVDIR
-source SOMEPATH/lbne-dev/lbnesetup.sh
+source PKGPATH/lbnesetup.sh
 # Edit config.sh and packages.txt

+# To initialize in subsequent sessions
+source DEVDIR/lbnesetup.sh

+# To check out packges initially or after modifying the list.
+# The list of packages is in packages.txt
 lbne checkout

+# To build after checkout or local changes.
 lbne build

-# Run something in a dedicated session.
+# To run something in a dedicated session.
-# This is not yet working.
 lbne run lar -n 10 -c prodsingle_lbne35t.fcl

-# Set up to run in session where the build was done.
+# To run in the current session.
-# This needs to be done once per session.
 source $LBNE_DEVDIR/run.sh

-# Set up to run in another session using the
-# existing build at MYDEVDIR.
-# This needs to be done once per session.
-cd MYDEVDIR
-source run.sh

-# Run in the current session after setup.
 lar -n 10 -c prodsingle_lbne35t.fcl

 ---------------